 NHBG lectures, activities and visits

-Brisley Hall: a wonderfully complex building with two stair towers and inserted corridors and amazing ceiling brought from another house?
+In June 2016 NHBG visited Brisley Hall (below left): a wonderfully complex building with two stair towers and inserted corridors and amazing ceiling brought from another house?
+Our last visit was to stonemason's guild with Master Mason Stephen (below right).

 Winter lectures and summer activities are reported in NHBG's newsletters.